On the Role of Collective Sensing and Evolution in Group Formation: Methods

 \section{Methods}

-We tackle the problem of group formation by means of an agent-based evolutionary model of a foraging task.
-Simulation is a suitable tool, and preferable over mathematical models, for studing processes generated by individual interactions \citep{boudon1967analyse} as it allows us to capture their dynamics.
-We design an environment that does not give an advantage to groups and cooperation, on the contrary it puts every individual in competition with each other.
+The effect of collective sensing in group formation is investigated by means of an agent-based evolutionary model \citep{epstein99_agent_based_comput_model_gener_social_scien}.
+Simulation is a suitable tool, and preferable over mathematical models for studying processes generated by individual interactions, as it allows for capturing their dynamics \citep{healy67_lanal_mathem_des_faits_sociaux}.

-We take the model developed by \citet{bennati2016role} and extend it to support evolution.
-We will now briefly describe the model, but we refer to the original article for a more detailed description.

-The simulation environment is a square grid with periodic-boundary conditions.
-Each cell may contain food, and the number of cells containing food is defined by a parameter.

-Agents are initially randomly placed in the environment and can either eat or move in search of food.
-Agents' perceptions do not allow them to see food unless it is in the same cell, but allow them to see other agents in the neighboring cells.
-This perception mechanism is inspired by the retina of fish \citep{strandburg2013visual}: The visual system is able to count how many agents are in each of the cardinal directions, but it is unable to distinguish between specific cells.

-Fitness is defined as the number of food units consumed.
-At every timestep agents play their turn one after the other.
-The population competes for the same resources, so the first agent who discovers a new source will exploit it more than any latecomer.
-We randomize the order of play at every timestep to give a fair treatment to all agents.

-An agent can consume a maximum of one unit of food per timestep. \\ Each food source starts with a random food quantity, whose mean value is high enough to avoid that, on average, a single agent could exhaust a source before any other agent can reach it.
-Our results are robust against the variation of this number.
-Whenever a food source is exhausted, a new one is spawned at a random location, this way the total number of food sources remains constant during the entire simulation.
-Food sources are redistributed according to a uniform probability distribution, so that a high fitness reflects an effective foraging strategy.

-An important assumption is that food cannot be perceived at a distance and is only revealed to the agent that steps into the cell it is located in.
-If food were visible, the optimal strategy would be to go directly towards the food.
-With this limitation in place, the only way to do better than a random walk is to find a proxy signal for food location and exploit it.

-This proxy is the location of other agents: assuming that agents who find food stop and consume it until exhaustion, a higher concentration of agents in one location would correlate to the presence of a food source.
-Conversely, the more agents there are the more likely this source is to be almost depleted.

-Agents can reproduce after having reached a certain energy level.
-Reproduction spawns a new agent of the same type in the same cell, and energy is equally split between parent and offspring.
-Reproduction triggers mutations in the weights that connect each perception to each possible action, changing the function that drives the agent's behavior.
-The more fit an individual is the more offspring it will produce.
-Agents can live only for a limited time, after that they are removed from the game.
-Parameters are set so that an agent cannot reproduce more than ten times in a lifetime.